etalab/transport-site/README.md

 * `asdf plugin-add elixir` (https://github.com/asdf-vm/asdf-elixir)
 * `asdf plugin-add nodejs` (https://github.com/asdf-vm/asdf-nodejs)

-Installation for Erlang, Elixir and NodeJS can then be done with:
+Installation for Erlang, Elixir and Node.js can then be done with:
 * `asdf install`

-For Yarn, bring your own version or also use asdf :
+For Yarn, bring your version or also use asdf:
 * `asdf plugin-add yarn` (https://github.com/twuni/asdf-yarn)
 * `asdf install yarn 1.22.19` (or any other version)
 * `asdf global yarn 1.22.19`

 ### 2. Install PostgreSQL

-You also need an up to date postgresql with postgis installed.
+You also need an up-to-date PostgreSQL with Postgis installed.
 Version 14+ is recommended.

 For Mac users, you can use https://postgresapp.com/.